compas-dev/compas/docs/environments/sublimetext.rst

 *   `Conda <https://packagecontrol.io/packages/Conda>`_

-    "Plugin that allows users to work with conda directly within Sublime Text.
-    Features include creating and removing conda environments, activating and deactivating conda environments, and installing and removing conda packages."
+    *Plugin that allows users to work with conda directly within Sublime Text.
+Features include creating and removing conda environments, activating and deactivating conda environments, and installing and removing conda packages.*

 *   `SideBarEnhancements <https://packagecontrol.io/packages/SideBarEnhancements>`_

-    "Provides enhancements to the operations on Sidebar of Files and Folders for Sublime Text."
+    *Provides enhancements to the operations on Sidebar of Files and Folders for Sublime Text.*

 *   `SublimeLinter <https://packagecontrol.io/packages/SublimeLinter>`_

-    "The code linting framework for Sublime Text 3.
-No linters included: get them via Package Control."
+    *The code linting framework for Sublime Text 3.
+No linters included: get them via Package Control.*

 *   `SublimeLinter-flake8 <https://packagecontrol.io/packages/SublimeLinter-flake8>`_

-    This linter plugin for SublimeLinter provides an interface to flake8.
+    *This linter plugin for SublimeLinter provides an interface to flake8.*

 **Optional**